Price from $249

 We expect people who take the Harmony Two course to be able to read treble and bass clef to a very competent level, as well as having a firm grasp of the rudiments, and more advanced aspects of music theory.
 You should understand how keys, scales and triads are formed, and you will be expected to communicate with and understand musical vocabulary.

 You need access to a reliable broadband internet connection to download and stream the course materials, preferably 5Mb/s or better.
 We need an active email address that can receive emails from us.
-Course materials are both streamed and downloadable and in total can come to 20Gbs or more so you need at enough disk space to store the materials as well.
+Course materials are both streamed and downloadable and in total can come to 20Gbs or more so you need at least enough disk space to store the materials as well.

 You will need a score-writing program of some sort, we recommend Sibelius, however other alternatives are available (but not necessarily supported).
 If you’re unsure of what to go for, please feel free to get in contact and we can advise you further.